 Add 8-10% if you are taking a taxi on a holiday and take into consideration that tolls and surcharges may apply.
-Though they may tack on a couple fees, Taxi’s in Barcelona are still more affordable than the U.S.
+Though they may tack on a couple of fees, Taxi’s in Barcelona are still more affordable than the U.S.

 After looking at this Taxi Fare Finder chart, which compares average taxi rates from various cities, I found that the medium Barcelona Taxi price is 16,23€.
 Compared to Miami, where I am from, it is $21.

 You can find them in front of shopping malls, plaza’s, or restaurants.
 Walk up to the first taxi in line and they will give you a ride.
 You can also call one of the city’s 20 taxi radio dispatch centers.

 Barcelona also has a few taxi apps that will get you the best fares, routes, and communication.

 This dynamic app allows you to reserve a taxi 4 days in advance.
 It counts down the arrival of the taxi.
 You can pay with a card or via PayPal.
 You can also write reviews about your drivers and save the ones who you befriend.

-Side Taxi is similar to MyTaxi but at a smaller scale.
+Pide Taxi is similar to MyTaxi but on a smaller scale.
 It is the official app for La Asociacion de Radio Taxis de Espana (The association of radio taxis in Spain).
 Although it is a small company it offers many pick-up locations and does not require you to register to use the app.